 “Thank you, Kelea.”
 He took hold of a wing and bit into it and smiled.
 “I can never get enough of this sauce,” he said as he pointed to the wing in his hand.

 “And here I thought you came here for the scenery,” Kelea smiled as she whipped her purple hair back.

 Richard laughed.
-“Well, the scenery is nice.”
+“Well, the scenery is nice; I’ll give you that.”
 She then picked the bottle of Johnnie Walker Black from under the bar and refilled his glass.
 “I didn’t order that.
 Are you trying to get me drunk?”